Continuous Local Symmetry: Connection to Reactivity and Recognition: Theoretical Methods

 \section{Theoretical Methods}

 In this work, the degree of local symmetry with respect to a symmetry element $R$ is calculated as,

-where $D_0$ is the molecular relaxed one-electron density matrix (1RDM) projected onto a local basis centered at a chosen point in space.
+where $D_0$ is the molecular relaxed one-electron density matrix (1RDM) projected onto a local, isotropic basis centered at a chosen point in space.
 The image density $D_R$ is then obtained by transforming $D_0$ according to the matrix representation of the symmetry operation.
 The subscript $F$ denotes the Frobenius norm.
 This measure provides a value between zero (no symmetry, i.e. the original and image densities do not overlap) to one (exact symmetry).
-The local basis is chosen as a set of uncontracted Gaussian functions spanning a range of angular momentum ($0\le l\le 4$ in this work) and with consistent average radial extent (2 a.u. here).
-This choice provides sufficient angular resolution of electron density relevant to common symmetry operations and an unbiased (isotropic and radially consistent) sampling of the local environment.
 Additionally, by leveraging the electronic density directly, densities from any ab initio or semi-empirical computational method may be employed, as well as densities tabulated in real space.

 While pre-chosen symmetry elements may be used in the computation of the symmetry measure, more commonly the parameters defining the element (e.g. axis of rotation or normal vector of a reflection) may be optimized such that $S(R)$ is maximized, although it is required that the symmetry axis pass through the chosen projection point.
 In many cases, the optimization surface of the symmetry axis Euler angles permits multiple local minima---a feature which merits further investigation in combination with the corresponding local axis frames.